bdsoftpro/doc/README.md

-# doc
-Documentation define to common way of recording and depicting the subtleties, determinations, functionalities, and methodology connected with a specific framework, interaction, item, or administration.
-It fills in as a complete reference guide that gives data on the most proficient method to utilize, comprehend, or collaborate with the topic.
+# How to write an article in chatgpt
+Writing an article with ChatGPT involves interacting with me, the AI language model, to generate content based on your input and guidance.
+Here's a step-by-step guide on how to write an article

-1. Chagpt for writing an article
+1. **Chagpt for writing an article**
-  * Generate outline about Trucking company
+   * **Generate outline about Trucking company**
-  * Write [Word Limit] words about [Outline Topic] of Trucking company
+   * **Write [Word Limit] words about [Outline Topic] of Trucking company**
-2. Go to Spinbot to remove ai detection
+2. **Go to Spinbot to remove ai detection**
-3. Go to Zerogpt to assure ai detection
+3. **Go to Zerogpt to assure ai detection**
-4. Go to Duplichecker to assure plagiarism duplicacy
+4. **Go to Duplichecker to assure plagiarism duplicacy**

-1. Nested
-    1. Bullet
-        1. List